ionic-team/stencil-site/src/docs/components/properties.md

 When using a Stencil prop that is marked as optional, Stencil will try to infer the type of the prop if a type is not explicitly given.
 In the example above, Stencil is able to understand that:

-- `isComplete` is of type string, because it has an explicit type annotation
+- `completeMsg` is of type string, because it has an explicit type annotation
 - `label` is of type string, because it has a [default value](properties#default-values) that is of type string
 - `thingToDo` [is of type `any`](properties#any-type), because it has no explicit type annotation, nor default value